 More than the historical monuments, street food, chaos & pollution, Delhi has this one thing to offer that absolutely left me speechless.
 Thanks to Start India, in 2016, Lodhi Colony emerged as India's first open air art museum.
 The facades of the public housing showcase some amazing and elaborate murals with each artwork carrying a concept behind it.

 The larger than life paintings left me awestruck.
 Moreover, it was like one grand exhibition of various art forms from Indian Tribal Gond Art, Shekhawati Paintings, Typographic Art and some international elements.
 A lot of the art works also have been inspired from the local places & people and then there were some that spoke about global issues like environment, genders etc.

 In addition to all of the above, there's one more reason you don't want to miss this place – it makes for one the best backgrounds to be pictured, take my word.

 1. How is Global Warming by Gaia.

-This juxtaposed representation of the inflated and the deflated globes touches upon the most pressuring issue of today - Global Warming.
-This is one topic where people have elaborate discussions about but the conscious efforts are never taken.
-It kind of scares me to think if the glass dome showcased by the artist is going to be our only escape & if we could never really experience what fresh air feels like, smells like after a certain period of time!
+This juxtaposed representation of the inflated and the deflated globes touches upon the most pressuring issue of today , Global Warming.
+This is one topic that people have elaborate discussions about but somehow, sufficient efforts for the same are never taken.
+It kind of scares me to think that the glass dome showcased by the artist is going to be our only escape & if we could never really experience what fresh air feels like, smells like after a certain period of time!